ParadoxV5/ruby-mingw-make/README.md

 Setups with MinGW and RubyInstaller’s prebuilds with these patches are ideal to keep footprints small, for experts strongly recommend WSL for a fully-fledged Ruby environment.

-This project is a newly published experiment, and I have only tested with `bigdecimal-3.1.6`.
-In theory, it’s compatible with anything that doesn’t leave [`mkmf`](https://rubyapi.org/o/MakeMakefile)’s comfort zone.
+This is a newly published experiment; I have only tested with a couple of projects, `bigdecimal-3.1.6` among them.
-(It also *will indeed* “take a while” when “Building native extensions”.)
+In theory, it’s compatible with anything that doesn’t leave [`mkmf`](https://rubyapi.org/o/MakeMakefile)’s comfort zone, which I expect to be the majority of C-based gems.
+(It *will indeed* “take a while” when “Building native extensions”.)
 Please do [let me know](https://github.com/ParadoxV5/ruby-mingw-make/issues) if it doesn’t meet the expectations on something not unusual.